 The statement concluded saying that the exchange does not have anything newer to make an announcement for at the moment.

 While CBOE has pulled back from offering Bitcoin futures due to lack of volume, CME, short for Chicago Mercantile Exchange, has no intention of following in the footsteps of CBOE.
 CME had listed Bitcoin futures just after CBOE.
 What’s important to note is while CBOE struggled to keep the volumes, CME has always experienced great trade volumes of this crypto derivatives.

-In fact, on 13th May, CME recorded as many as 33,700 Bitcoin contracts, reaching a peak volume.
+In fact, on 13th May, CME recorded as many as 33,700 Bitcoin contracts, reaching a peak volume, As per the Bitcoin Lifestyle.
 On that day, the exchange went on to process over a billion dollars.